mworion/MountWizzard4/README.rst

 --------
 Welcome to MountWizzard4!
 MW4 is a utility for 10micron users for improving the workflow for astronomy work and imaging runs on Windows, OSx and Linux (Ubuntu tested).
-As a python application, it should run in all environments which support python3.7 including Qt as a Gui framework.
+As a python application, it should run in all environments which support python 3.6-3.8 including Qt as a Gui framework.

 For full operation MW4 needs actually running INDI Server(s) (see: https://indilib.org)